 I use only reclaimed gold and silver.

-Other metals that I use (copper, iron, steel, aluminium) are recycled.
+Other metals that I use (copper, iron, steel, aluminum) are recycled.

-PROFESSIONAL AUTOBIOGRAPHY .
-I was born in Venezia, studied there to become a radio officer on cargo ships, and sailed for many years. -
+I was born in Venezia, studied there to become a radio officer on cargo ships, and sailed for many years.

 Back in Venezia, in the studio of Lauro Vianello, goldsmith, I learnt cuttlefish bone casting and jewel construction.